nicwulab/SARS-CoV-2_NTD_DMS/rosetta/README.md

 2. For each mutation (S50Q or G232E), perform point mutagenesis.
 Point mutagenesis was run using `<rosetta_location>/main/source/bin/fixbb.static.macosclangrelease -s spike_renum.pdb -resfile <Mutation>.resfile -nstruct 100` while in the folder where `spike_renum.pdb` is located.
 One-hundred poses were generated.
     * Change `macosclangrelease` depending on your operating system.
-    * Fixed backbone mutagenesis for each mutation took approximately 5.5 hours to run on a computer with 16 GB RAM and a 2 GHz Quad-Core Intel Core i5 processor.

 3. Examine the .sc score file and select the pose that has the lowest overall score.
 Copy this file to another folder for fast relax.